-Use the keyword selection and use one of the selection models found in the package
+Use the keyword selection and use one of the selection models found in the package ds4 = select(ds=data, selection=chopperSelection)

 ''' herschel.ia.toolbox.spectrum.selections.models chopperSelection = RangesSelectionModel("Chopper", [-4.4, 5.9], 0.1) '''

 The first parameter specifies the name of the attribute, the second parameter gives an array of centers of the ranges and with the third parameter you specify the radius of the ranges to be considered.
 In summary, this ranges selection model will identify all spectra for which the attribute "Chopper" has values located within a distance r = 0.1 around one of the centers [z1=-4.4,z2=5.9].